ComputerMusicc/biodiversity/README.md

 1. Investigate if there are any patterns or themes to the types of species that become endangered.

 ### Research Questions
 1. What is the distribution of conservation_status for animals?
+WORKING
 1. Are certain types of species more likely to be endangered?
 1. Are the differences between species and their conservation status significant?
-1. Which species were spotted the most at each park?(park_df max observations by species)
+1. Which animal was spotted the most at each park and what is their distribution amongst parks?(park_df max observations by species)
-1. What categories of species are the most endangered?(endangered_df)
+1. What categories of species are the most endangered?
+	- Mammals are the most endangered category versus the others.

 ### Data
 1. Name of Data Source: Conservation Statuses of Species